mlflow/mlflow/docs/source/models.rst

 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`
 (see the :ref:`How to log models with signatures <how-to-log-models-with-signatures>` section for more details).
 The model signature is stored in JSON format in the :ref:`MLmodel file <pyfunc-model-config>` in your model artifacts, together with other model metadata.
-To set a signature on an already logged or saved model, use the :py:func:`set_signature() <mlflow.models.set_signature>` API (see the :ref:`How to set signatures on models <how-to-set-signatures-on-models>` section for more details).
+To set a signature on a logged or saved model, use the :py:func:`set_signature() <mlflow.models.set_signature>` API (see the :ref:`How to set signatures on models <how-to-set-signatures-on-models>` section for more details).